DataDog/documentation/content/en/cloudcraft/faq/support-other-cloud-providers.md

 Yes.
 Cloudcraft supports both AWS and Microsoft Azure.

-We hope to add support for Google Cloud and other providers in the future.
+Support for Google Cloud and other providers will be added at a later date.